-- 1. Every 6 hours, the unit will shut off and let the evaporator coil clear up the ice, the controller will display a defrost symbol.
-When the coil temperature reaches 41° F or after 20 minutes, the unit will start to work again. - 2.
+- Every 6 hours, the unit will be off and let the evaporator coil clear up the ice, the controller now display defrost symbol.
+When the coil temperature reach 41° F or after 20 minutes, the unit start to work again. - 2.
 Anti-condensation heaters on door frames work in conjunction with the compressor. - 3.
-The factory setting for temperature range is 34 0 to 38" F
+The factory setting for temperature range is 34° to 38° F.

 Freezers: During the refrigeration cycle the controller supplies power to the condensing unit and evaporator fan motors.
-The evaporator fans will run at any time when the evaporator coil temperature is below 35" F, they will also keep running during door openings but cycle off during a defrost period.
+The evaporator fans will run at any time when the evaporator coil temperature is below 35° F, they will also keep running during door openings but cycle off during a defrost period.
 The door switch will activate the lights when opened.

-1. Every 6 hours, the unit will be off and electric heater will be on to clear up the ice.
-The controller will display defrost symbol.
-When the coil temperature reaches 45° F or after 20 minutes, the unit will start to work again.

-- Anti-condensation heaters on door frames work in conjunction with the compressor. - 3.
-The factory setting for temperature range is ,r to , 3" F
+- Every 6 hours, the unit will be off and electric heater will be on to clear up the ice, the controller now display defrost symbol.
+When the coil temperature reach 45° F or after 20 minutes, the unit start to work again. - 2.
+Anti-condensation heaters on door frames work in conjunction with the compressor. - 3.
+The factory setting for temperature range is -7° to -3° F.